bytecodealliance/cranelift-jit-demo/README.md

 The translation for
 [global data symbols](https://github.com/sunfishcode/simplejit-demo/blob/master/src/jit.rs#L393),
-is similar; first declare the symbol to the module, then declare it to the current fucntion, and then use the `symbol_value` instruction to produce the value.
+is similar; first declare the symbol to the module, then declare it to the current function, and then use the `symbol_value` instruction to produce the value.

 And with that, we can return to our main `toy.rs` file and run some more examples.
 There are examples of recursive and iterative fibonacci, which demonstrate more use